 - Twine or string

 - Satin ribbon of your choice for bow

 Step 1 – Snip the large stems from each bush.

-Each bush has about 8 stems with 2-3 blooms on each stem.
-Using wire cutters, cut each stem a few inches away from the base of the bush.
+Each of the bushes has about 8 stems with 2-3 blooms on each flower stem.
+Using wire cutters, cut each tulip stem a few inches away from the base of the bush.
 Move all the leaves and greenery up to the base of the blooms.
 I like the leaves, but you don’t want them, you can take them off by slipping them off the cut end.